-To further investigate update behavior within the water corpus, we examine the range of time over which records were receiving updates.
+To further investigate update behavior within the WATER corpus, we examine the range of time over which records were receiving updates.
 Figure 5 shows a histogram of the time between a record's creation and the last update it received.
 There are, however, two important points to note with this histogram.
 First, it does not include records that were never updated after creation as they would not contribute to the update count.
-Second, the record's ingest time relative to the start and end of the trace period impacts the update range we observe; for example, a record ingested two days before the end of trace would have at most a two day range.
+Second, the record's ingest time relative to the start and end of the trace period impacts the update range we observe; for example, a record ingested 2 days before the end of trace would have at most a 2 day range.
 Nonetheless, this is still a valid method of demonstrating that records continue to be modified long after their ingest time.
 Using this approach, we see that over 50% of records that receive updates do so over a range of over 256 days.
 When we apply the 30 day and quarter filters we see the proportions remain roughly the same; approximately 50% of records that received updates were modified over 256 days after record creation.
 However, the number of records receiving updates drops due to the filtering.

-Figure 6: Histogram for the historical sketch, showing the range of time between a record's ingest date and its last modification time.
+Fig. 6.
+Histogram for the HISTORICAL sketch, showing the range of time between a record's ingest date and its last modification time.
 Note that records not updated are not counted.

-In our historical sketch we do not have the same level of access granularity we did in the water sketch; rather, we can only see a record's last modification time.
+In our HISTORICAL sketch we do not have the same level of access granularity we did in the WATER sketch; rather, we can only see a record's last modification time.
 This time reflects the most recent time that any of a record's fields or associated digital objects are modified.
-This level of detail is still sufficient to show that of the approximately 28 million publicly accessible records, over 21 million had a non-null modification date, meaning that approximately 75% of the corpus content was updated at least once.
-This is significantly more than that shown in both Agrawal's desktop trace study [2], where over 80% of files remained unwritten each year for over 5 years; and the modern tertiary storage behavior illustrated in Figure 2, where approximately 80% of the corpus remained unmodified.
+This level of detail is still sufficient to show that of the approximately 28 million publicly accessible records, over 21 million had a nonnull modification date, meaning that approximately 75% of the corpus content was updated at least once.
+This is significantly more than that shown in both Agrawal's desktop trace study [Agrawal et al. 2007], where over 80% of files remained unwritten each year for over 5 years; and the modern tertiary storage behavior illustrated in Figure 2, where approximately 80% of the corpus remained unmodified.

-Update time ranges were also similar between the water and historical sketches.
-When we look at the time between a historical record's ingest and its last recorded modification time, shown in Figure 6, we see that 85% of the modification times show a difference of 256 or more days from the record's creation.
+Update time ranges were also similar between the WATER and HISTORICAL sketches.
+When we look at the time between a HISTORICAL record's ingest and its last recorded modification time, shown in Figure 6, we see that 85% of the modification times show a difference of 256 or more days from the record's creation.

-The surprising amount of update activity we see across both the water and historical corpora is made possible by the use of cheap random access media.
-The use of tape or optical media based in the face of so many modifications would be problematic, as they require significant extra hardware.
+The surprising amount of update activity we see across both the WATER and HISTORICAL corpora is made possible-and easy-by the use of cheap random access media.
+The use of tape or optical media in the face of so many modifications would be problematic, as they require significant extra hardware to maintain high access rates.
 Additionally, the long access times of such media are a barrier to frequent modification of data.
+The relative ease of updating modern media may have subtle, but important, implications however.
+For example, repeated mass updates, like that seen in WATER corpus, can make identifying the source and nature of an update difficult.
+While relatively innocuous in the WATER corpus, repeated, potentially unnecessary, modifications of data can have profound implications in other situations, for example, legal rulings.

-4.3 Accesses
+4.3.
+Accesses